thatguyintech/demo-erc721a/README.md

 translated to an table for legibility:

+(read x-axis then y-axis, for example: `"Mint 1 then transfer tokenId 0"` or `"Mint 4 then transfer tokenId 3"`)

 OpenZeppelin ERC721Enumerable:
 |       | Mint 1 | Mint 2 | Mint 3 | Mint 4 | Mint 5 |
 | ----- | ------ | ------ | ------ | ------ | ------ |